wknoben/MARRMoT/README.md

 - CLASSIC

 ## License
-MARRMoT is licensed under the GNU GPL v3 license - see the LICENSE.md file for details.
+MARRMoT is licensed under the GNU GPL v3 license - see the LICENSE file for details.

 ## Acknowledgements
 MARRMoT could not have been made without the effort that many hydrologists have put into development of their models.
 Their effors are gratefully acknowledged.